NoaFilosof08/GigMe/README.md

 ## Process

 We began the project by drawing up some wireframes of what we wanted our site to look like and so that we could map out the end goal and work back.
 This helped us also identify what we wanted our backend to look like and what sort of relationships we weanted.
-We also used trello to track our progress and work as a project management tool.
+We also used trello to track our progress to work as a project management tool.
 <br></br>

 ![Home Wireframe](screenshots-for-gigme/homepage-calendar.png) ![Login Wireframe](screenshots-for-gigme/login-wireframe.png)